fluxninja/aperture/docs/content/self-hosting/controller/kubernetes/namespace-scoped/namespace-scoped.md

    </TabItem>
    </Tabs>

-2. If you have installed the chart in some other namespace than `default`, execute the below commands:
+2. If you have installed the chart in some other namespace than `default`, run the below commands:

    <Tabs groupId="setup" queryString>
    <TabItem value="Helm" label="Helm">